sphinx-gallery/sphinx-gallery/doc/faq.rst

 -----------------------------------------------------
 Gallery examples can currently only be generated from ``.py`` files.
 However, as a workaround you can create a minimal placeholder ``.py`` file that includes the content from a ``.rst`` file.
-This may be usefull if an example is mainly text and you want to take advantage of editor syntax highlighting.
+This may be useful if an example is mainly text and you want to take advantage of editor syntax highlighting.

 Example structure: